rileydrizzy/Cohort8-Ransom-Kuti-Ladipo/README.md

 ### Here is the timeline for your group projects:
 - Project Submission Deadline: December 10, 2023
 - Presentation Day: December 16, 2023

-These deadlines are critical to ensure the smooth progression of your project, so please mark them on your calendars.

-Thank you for your attention to these details.
-With your dedication, we are confident that project will be a great success.
-We wish you success.